 A contribution section that includes projects from the Hadoop

 - To understand the popularity of distributed system and Hadoop, consider the price perform once of current I/O technology.

-- A high-end machine with four I/O channels each having a through put of 100MB/Sec will require 3 hours to read a 4 TB data set.
+- A high-end machine with four I/O channels each having a throughput of 100MB/Sec will require 3 hours to read 4 TB data set.

-- In RDBMS, The data will be store in the form of tables and structured data.
+- In RDBMS, The data will be stored in the form of tables and structured data.